Merck & Co.: "Merck" name legal dispute

-Tax fraud
+Tax implications of transaction accounting

-In 2007, Merck paid $2.3 billion to settle allegations of offshore tax fraud between 1993 and 2001.
+In February 2007, Merck paid $2.3 billion to the Internal Revenue Service to settle a tax dispute over the accounting treatment of transactions between 1993 and 2001.

-Propecia
+Sexual dysfunction and suicidal thoughts associated with Propecia

 In 2021, an investigation by Reuters revealed that Merck's baldness drug Propecia caused persistent sexual dysfunction in men.
 The drug has been linked to over 700 incidences of suicidal thoughts and 110 deaths.
 Merck has been receiving reports since 1998, but never included the risks on the label.
 In 2015, Merck was sued by consumer-rights law firm Hagens Berman over a wrongful death linked to Propecia.

-Environmental violations
+Use of methylene chloride

 Merck & Co. once used methylene chloride, an animal carcinogen on the United States Environmental Protection Agency's list of pollutants, as a solvent in some of its manufacturing processes.
 Merck chemists and engineers subsequently replaced the compound with others having fewer negative environmental effects.
 Merck has also modified its equipment to protect the environment, installing a distributed control system that coordinates chemical reactions more efficiently and expedites manufacturing by 50 percent, eliminating the need for the disposal and storage of harmful waste.
 Biological oxygen demand has also been reduced.
 In 2011, Merck paid a $1.5 million civil penalty to settle alleged violations of federal environmental laws at its pharmaceutical manufacturing facilities in Riverside, Pennsylvania and West Point, Pennsylvania.

-Public-private engagement

-Conferences

-Merck was a Conference Supporter for the Virtual ISPOR Asia Pacific conference in September 2020.

-Political lobbying

-Merck is a contributing member of AcademyHealth, a health research advocacy network that also includes government agencies, universities, pharmaceutical companies and lobbying groups.
+Politics

+The company spends approximately $10 million per year on lobbying in the United States.
+Political contributions have mostly been to individuals and organizations associated with the Democratic Party.
+The company is a member of many industry advocacy groups and sponsors many industry events.

+Notable publications

+Merck & Co. publishes The Merck Manuals, a series of medical reference books for physicians, nurses, technicians, and veterinarians.
+These include the Merck Manual of Diagnosis and Therapy, the world's best-selling medical reference.
+The Merck Index, a compendium of chemical compounds, was published by Merck & Co. until it was acquired by the Royal Society of Chemistry in 2012.